sartaj10/Wiki-Live-Search/README.txt

-Built a Live Search using the Wikipedia API using JSON and jQuery
+Built a Live Search using the Wikipedia API using JSON and jQuery.